 Worldwide Governance Indicators: These are based on a long-standing research program of the World Bank and capture six dimensions of governance.

-The Business Anti-Corruption Portal: The “one-stop shop” for global anti-corruption compliance.
+The Risk & Compliance Portal (formerly The Business Anti-Corruption Portal): The “one-stop shop” for global anti-corruption compliance.
 The Portal is a referenced tool in the Bribery Act 2010: Quick Start Guide and is cited by the UN, the OECD, the World Bank, the IFC and Transparency International.
 It is funded and produced by GAN, a global software and consulting services company shaping how industry leaders manage regulatory compliance risks.
-The portal provides country profiles and due-diligence tools such as a partner screening flowchart.
+The portal provides country profiles.

 GOV.UK has also published a series of documents with information on how UK companies can control risks when doing business in certain countries.